 About this program

-Western’s Marine Science Scholars Program is a distinctive experience for 21 entering first-year students.
-The program begins prior to fall quarter with a one-week intensive course at Western’s marine research station, and then continues into fall quarter and beyond on campus.
+Western’s Marine and Coastal Science (MACS) Scholars Program is a distinctive experience for 21 entering first-year students.
+The program begins prior to the fall quarter with a one-week intensive course at Western’s marine research station and continues into the fall quarter and beyond on campus.
 The marine science faculty who lead the initial residential course at the Shannon Point Marine Center (SPMC) continue to work closely with students throughout the program.
 Students who have gotten to know each other at the marine station continue to meet once a week throughout their first and second years at Western.

 Scholars learn about contemporary environmental issues facing our marine and coastal environments, gaining experience, professional development skills, and exposure to scientific research and data collection.
 This introductory experience at SPMC and the cohort program during the school year can be a valuable initial step into the newly created Marine and Coastal Science degree program.